Haivex/sticky-notes/README.md

-# Movable sticky notes
+# Movable and Resizable Sticky Notes
-Movable sticky notes without library (for collision and movable objects)
+Movable and resizable sticky notes without library (for collision, resize, and movable objects)